Frequently Asked Questions

 Testing and Monitoring

 Twilio provides robust SMS capabilities for sending messages to Russia through their REST API.
-Authentication requires your Account SID and Auth Token.
+Authenticate using your Account SID and Auth Token.
+See our complete Twilio integration guides for detailed implementation examples.

 Sinch

 Sinch offers direct carrier connections in Russia with support for alphanumeric sender IDs.
-Their REST API requires API Token authentication.
+Authenticate using an API Token with their REST API.

 MessageBird